yukichikawada/misc-notes/notes.md

 Value vs reference copying in JS
 > Primitives are copied by value - think null, undefined, boolean, number,
 > string - immutable.
 Reference copying is for objects, arrays, and functions.

+###### w4d2
+What are the 7 different JS types?
+> null, undefined, boolean, number, string, object, symbol, all of which are
+> primitives save object.

+What is AWS SageMaker?
+> SageMarker is the AWS platform for machine learning.
+It can help perform
+> image, sentiment, and other analysis with a number of frameworks like
+> tensorflow and apachemxnet.
+It's a pretty comprehensive environment that
+> manages the storage, training, and deployment of models.